 The District participates in the state-administered Oklahoma Teachers' Retirement System (the "System"), which is a cost- sharing, multiple-employer public employee retirement system (PERS).
 Under the System, contributions are made by the District, the State of Oklahoma, and the participating employees.
 Participation is required for all teachers and other certified employees and is optional for all other regular employees of public educational institutions who work at least 20 hours per week.
 A participant's date of membership is the date the first contribution is made to The System is administered by a board of trustees which acts as a fiduciary for investing the funds and governing the administration of the System.
-The District has no responsibility or authority for the operation and administration of the System nor has it any liability, except for the current contribution requirements.
+The District has no responsibility or authority for the operation and administration of the System nor has it any liability, except for the current contribution /requirements.
+The system issues a publicly available financial report that includes financial statements and required supplementary information for the System.
+That report may be obtained by writing to the Oklahoma Teachers Retirement System, PO Box 53624, Oklahoma City, OK 73152 or by calling 405-521-2387.